dmshvetsov/dmitryshvetsov.com/content/booknotes/mastering-postgresql-in-application-development/index.md

 > “People constantly try to apply their knowledge about algorithms to SQL statements, without knowing which algorithm the database actually uses.
 This causes a lot of problems, confusion and frustration.
 First, always focus on writing a clear statement to describe each column and row of the desired result.
 If needed, you can take care of performance afterwards.
 This however, requires some understanding of database internals.” – Markus Winard author of “SQL Performance explained”

+RDBMS is more like transaction systems rather than storage system.
+Programming languages can store and retrieve data from files.
+And DB are not for solving the storage problems.

 All quotes are excerpts from “The Art Of PostgreSQL” by Dimitri Fontaine.

 http://ergast.com/images/ergast_db.png